 Languages in the Majors

 Several of our Majors give you the opportunity to count one or two language courses towards the Major requirements.
+In addition, students in other majors such as Environmental Studies, History, and Arts & Humanities regularly take language courses to complement the work that they do in their specialty.

 - All Anthropology Majors will take the following: […] six additional courses, two of which must be “advanced seminars” and two of which can be advanced or intermediate language classes relating to the capstone project; and two capstone seminars.